 Considerations of fairness have been cited as an explanation for the observation that profit-maximising firms often increase wages in excess of what is required by the minimum wage; an observation also termed the 'spillover effect' (Wang, 2012; Falk et al, 2005).
 Experimental research has confirmed that the introduction of a minimum wage shifts workers' perceptions of what a fair wage is.
 Then wages which are at or slightly higher than the minimum wage come to be seen as unfair, even if before the introduction of the minimum wage these amounts were viewed as fair.
 This is because the minimum wage is now viewed as the absolute minimum that employers can pay, as opposed to, theoretically, an amount close to zero.
 If firms anticipate that employees care about fairness, and that their reservation wages will increase, then they will increase wages higher than the minimum.
 If the rise in the reservation wage is particularly high and applies to a significant proportion of the workforce, this could offset the potential employment gains caused by the greater supply of labour as a result of the higher wage.
-This then leads to people being unwilling to work at the minimum wage) (Fehr et al, 2008; Falk et al, 2005; Wang, 2012).
+This then leads to people being unwilling to work at the minimum wage level and potentially to declining employment levels (if wages are not increased beyond the minimum wage) (Fehr et al, 2008; Falk et al, 2005; Wang, 2012).
 This is the same result as that predicted by the standard model, albeit by very different mechanisms.
 However, employment levels could also increase along with the increase in pay levels if the effect of a rising supply of workers offsets the decline in supply as a result of higher reservation wages.
 The results of this research show that the increase in the reservation wage is not large enough to offset the gains to employment as a result of higher wages and higher supply.